Information about the UK leaving the EU

 To help keep people informed about our work, we have compiled answers to the questions we get asked most about the UK's departure from the European Union.

 Will there be a second referendum or an alternative to leaving the EU?

-No. The country voted to leave the European Union and it is the duty of the Government and Parliament to make sure we do just that.
+No. The country voted to leave the EU and it is the duty of the Government and Parliament to make sure we do just that.

 How will you take into account the views of those who did not vote to leave the EU?

 Our priority is to build a national consensus around our exit from the EU.
-We have already started a wide-ranging programme of engagement, listening to organisations, institutions and companies in as many sectors as possible to establish their priorities and understand their concerns, and also to hear what they think the opportunities are.
+We have already started a wide-ranging programme of engagement and are listening to organisations, institutions and companies in as many sectors as possible to establish their priorities, understand their concerns and to hear what they think the opportunities are.

 Exiting the European Union